Resistance Exercise as a Primary Form of Exercise for Health

 Weight Management and Fat Loss:

-While cardiovascular exercise is often associated with calorie burning, resistance training has its own weight management benefits.
-Building muscle increases the resting metabolic rate, facilitating fat loss and weight maintenance.
+While cardiovascular exercise is often associated with calorie burning, resistance training has its weight management benefits.
+Building muscle increases the resting metabolic rate, which facilitates fat loss and promotes weight maintenance.
 This dual effect makes resistance exercise a powerful tool for those aiming to manage body composition.

 Functional Independence and Injury Prevention: